sindastra/systemd-minecraft/README.md

 ### Important notes

-This service file is meant to be used with Minecraft vanilla, although Spigot should work.
+This service file is meant to be used with Minecraft vanilla.
+If you are using Spigot, you must use ```minecraft-spigot.service``` instead.